Cycle 14

 14.2 The Slow-Fast Game

-This task introduces blending two final consonants that are both stop phonemes (in the words act and fact).
-Here, the instructor says the words first, and then the student and instructor segment them simultaneously before the student attempts it solo.
+This task introduces saying words with two final consonants that are both quick sounds (in the words act and fact).
+Here, you say the words first, then you say them slowly simultaneously with the student, and then the student attempts it solo.

 Count the sounds on your fingers as you say them.